2023 Annual Walk of Faith

 Chaplin Aide Position for Scouts BSA Leadership at this event

 Calling all Scouts BSA Youth who need a Leadership Position!
 The Walk of Faith Committee is looking for youth to serve as Chaplin Aides.
-You might be wondering what is a Chaplain Aide and what do they do?
+You might be wondering what is a Chaplain Aide and what they do.
 A Chaplain Aide is a youth leadership position for Scouts BSA youth and helps a youth advance forward in rank within a Scouts BSA Troop.
 In addition to gaining leadership, youth who serve as Chaplin Aide for this event earn a special honor award for being a Chaplin at this event.

 The Scout seeking this position should have earned or is in the process of earning a religious emblem award.
-It is recommended that the Scout has achieved at least the rank First Class.
+It is recommended that the Scout has achieved at least the rank of First Class.
 The chaplain aide should be mature and sensitive for the leadership position, have earned the trust of their fellow Scouts, and have the approval of their Scoutmaster.

 Interested in serving?
 Contact Kris Stoehner to set up an interview and become a Chaplin Aide today!